siddharth201/MyNotes/Swift/Multithreading/Chapter-6_GCD.md

 ### 🎯 Part 1 — WHAT IS GCD?

-👉 GCD = GCD stands for Grand Central Dispatch that manages tasks and threads for us and help achive multithreading.
+👉 GCD = GCD stands for Grand Central Dispatch.
+It is a low leve API that manages tasks and threads for us and help achive multithreading.

 #### ⭐ 1.
 Layman Explanation (Simple)
 Imagine a restaurant kitchen: